juju/retry/README.md

     // value is specified there is no maximum delay.
     MaxDelay time.Duration

-    // MaxWait specifies the maximum time the Call function should wait.
-The
+    // MaxDuration specifies the maximum time the `Call` function should spend
-    // wait time is the summation of the delays over the attempts.
-If the next
+    // iterating over `Func`.
+The duration is calculated from the start of the
-    // delay time would take the total waiting duration over MaxWait, then an
+    // `Call` function.
+If the next delay time would take the total duration
+    // of the call over MaxDuration, then a DurationExceeded error is
-    // WaitTimeExceeded error is returned.
-If no value is specified, Call will
+    // returned.
+If no value is specified, Call will continue until the number
-    // continue until the number of attempts is complete.
+    // of attempts is complete.
-    MaxWait time.Duration
+    MaxDuration time.Duration

     // BackoffFunc allows the caller to provide a function that alters the
     // delay each time through the loop.
 If this function is not provided the